F5-use-cases/f5-rs-docs/docs/usage/first_time_run.rst

 The entire lab is built from code hosted in this repo.
 To run the deployments you need to configure your personal information and credentials.

 ..
 NOTE:: You will be asked to configure sensitive parameters like AWS credentials.
           those are used to deploy resources on your account. those cloud resources will appear on your cloud account it is your responsibility to use it responsibly and shut down the instances when done.

 1.1 Configure credentials and personal information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-the following steps are required only in the first time you run the container on a host, this information persists on the host and will be available for you on any subsequent runs.
+The following steps are required only in the first time you run the container on a host, this information persists on the host and will be available for you on any subsequent runs.

 1.1.1 Create an AWS credentials file